 Leanna Renee Hieber grew up in Hamilton, Ohio and graduated from Miami University with a BFA in theatre performance and a focus in the 19th Century.
 A member of the Cincinnati Shakespeare Company’s first Young Company, she went on to work in regional theatres around the country doing Shakespeare, classical theatre and adapting 19th century literature for the professional stage.
-An award-winning, critically acclaimed author of over 10 Historical Fantasy novels such as the Strangely Beautiful saga, considered a foundation work of Gaslamp Fantasy by Tor Books, the Magic Most Foul saga, the new Eterna Files trilogy with Tor Books and The Spectral City with Kensington.
+An award-winning, critically acclaimed author of over 10 Historical Fantasy novels such as the Strangely Beautiful saga, considered a foundation work of Gaslamp Fantasy by Tor Books and The Spectral City, her latest novels with Kensington Books.
 Her work has been featured in notable anthologies, her books have been included national book club editions and translated into many languages.
 A New York City resident for twelve years, she is a licensed New York City tour guide, a member of AEA, SAG-AFTRA and has been featured in film and television on shows like Boardwalk Empire and Mysteries at the Museum.
 She is represented by Paul Stevens of the Donald Maass Agency.
 An extra special thanks to Clara's relative Linda Alexander for all her help, insights and resources.

-Would you like to bring Clara into your institution?
+Would you like to bring Clara into your institution virtually or in-person?
 For booking arrangements, please note Leanna’s Appearance schedule and use the contact form on the Appearances page to inquire about production rates and details.
 Blessings of color and light!

 "Hieber's interpretation of Clara Driscoll brings with it the wit, humor, and tenacity of a determined woman artist making her place in the Gilded Age.
 A vibrant and entertaining view into arts, industry, and the role of women in the late 19th century workplace.
 Artists, historians, and anyone familiar with these lamps will appreciate the captivating "backstory"!
 Our audience loved it!" - Mary Ellen Clinard, FUMC First Fridays Concert & Artist Series Director

-By the Light of Tiffany had it's premiere as a part of the First Fridays Concert & Artist Series in Middletown, OH, thanks to many Ohio arts council groups including the Middletown Community Foundation: http://www.myfumc.net/first-fridays-concert-series/
+By the Light of Tiffany premiered in September, 2018 thanks to the First Fridays Concert & Artist Series in Middletown, OH, made possible by Ohio arts council groups including the Middletown Community Foundation.